Bhanu9110/ShopWebsite/README.md

 ## 🚀 Features

 ### 👨‍💻 User Features
-- Register and Login with Email Verification
+- Register and Login with Email
 - Secure Authentication
 - Browse and order construction items
 - Responsive UI (mobile and desktop)